August 29, 2024

 No, it will not.
 Although the incremental head can increase the spindle speed, the overall design of the CNC machining center does not take into account the fine machining requirements of small tools.
 High-speed spindles are not the only feature of an engraving machine, so adding an incremental head to a machining center will not meet the needs of engraving.

-No, it can not be replaced.
+No, it cannot replace it.
 Although CNC engraving has advantages in small mold machining, its tool length/diameter ratio is usually 5:1, limiting the ability to machine deep cavities.
 EDM can accomplish deep cavities without cutting forces, which is not possible with engraving.

 6. What are the main factors affecting engraving?